danilnagy/dmc/_posts/2015-09-09-getting-started-with-github.md

 ![GitHub account](/dmc/images/github03.png)

 This will create a copy of the repository on your own Github account, to which you can make changes.
+Now, let's download and install the Github client, so you can clone the repository to your local computer and make changes to the files locally.
+Go here: https://desktop.github.com/ to download the client and follow the instructions to install it.
+I will use the windows version, but it works in a similar way for both Mac and Linux.